danrhjones/critter/README.md

 ### Build

-This is an example of how to list things you need to use the software and how to install them.
+To build the project run the command:
   ```sh
   mvn clean install
   ```

 ### Run

-Run the application from the command line with
+Run the application with:

   ```sh
   java -jar target/critter-0.0.1-SNAPSHOT.jar